efrecon/tcl-stomp/docker/server/README.md

 To run with high verbosity:

-    docker run -it --rm -p 61613:61613 efrecon/stomp -v 5
+    docker run -it --rm -p 61613:61613 efrecon/stomp -verbose 5

 The server has simple support for the following features.
-To bring up the full list of options, call it with `-h`:
+To bring up the full list of options, call it with `-?`:

 * Authentication of users through the `-users` option, which should contain a list of colon separated user names and password,